AOSC Committees

 Charge:

-• Make recommendations for improvement to AOSC’s HPC capabilities
+• Make recommendations for improvement in AOSC’s HPC capabilities

 Charge:

-• Track maintenance and renovation work on AOSC facilities and keep department informed.
+• Track maintenance and renovation work of AOSC facilities, keeping all apprised

-• Evaluate current allocation of office space, lab space, and other facilities and make assignments as necessary consistent with the AOSC space policy.
+• Evaluate current allocation of office space, lab space, and other facilities and reassign as necessary, consistent with the AOSC space policy and needs

-• Collaborate with the graduate student association on the assignment of student office space.
+• Collaborate with the graduate student association on student office assignments

 S. Nigam, J. Poterjoy